DegenDudes/ProDeso/README.md

 * The first time you bring up this container stack, it can take some time (5-10s) for the database connection to come up.
 The docker compose config is set to wait for 6 seconds before starting the backend.
 In most instances this is ok.
 If the backend container exits complaining of the db connection not being available, just rerun `docker compose up -d`.

+* Testnet frontend wont allow profile updates due to forced use of node.deso.org for submitting the Tx.

 ## Todo

 - [ ] Add redash or another good data analysis web frontend to the stack.
+- [ ] Fix issue with frontend profile updates